 After lunch we lingered briefly to take more photos and then pressed on.
 From Finger Rock the trail descends in a series of switchback turns down to Dow Lake.
 The trail ends at a small parking lot / picnic area next to Strouds Run Road.
 Although there are no restrooms here, there are restrooms in two nearby parking lots.
 To reach them follow Strouds Run Road to the left (away from the lake) or to the right (towards the lake).
 You can also reach the lakeside parking lot by following a mown path to the right (when facing towards Strouds Run Road).
 These vault restrooms are off the parking lots that you’ll soon be encountering.

-Back in a hollow we encountered this huge sycamore tree.
-That horizontal limb so wanted to have a swing hanging from it.
 We returned via a different route.
 The Finger Rock Trail intersects Trace Trail which eventually connects with the Athens Trail.
 Trace Trail goes by a small pioneer cemetery.
 It then passes through the Blair Preserve, which is owned by the Athens Conservancy.
 On private property just beyond the Blair Preserve is an impressive looking escarpment.
 Although hikers cannot directly approach the escarpment, it makes for a scenic view.
 The well-blazed Trace Trail features sturdy bridges across small streams, and it’s open to both hikers and mountain bikers.
-A side trail, the Tunnel Rock Trail, leads to a small, primitive campsite on the preserve.
-There is no plumbing or running water for backpackers spending the night in Blair Preserve.

 - City of Athens: Athens Trail Network Map